oneoffcoder/books/sphinx/excel/source/shortcuts.rst

 Shortcuts
 =========

-Shortcuts are essential if users wish to be effecient and save time while working in Excel.
+Shortcuts are essential if users wish to be efficient and save time while working in Excel.
 It can be tedious and cumbersome to switch between mouse and keyboard usage performing the same tasks over a large set of data.
 These shortcuts help to mitigate that.